bioexcel/biobb/README.md

 ## Workflows

-- All the workflows are available at the official website: [https://mmb.irbbarcelona.org/biobb/workflows](https://mmb.irbbarcelona.org/biobb/workflows)
+- All the workflows are available at the official website: [https://mmb.irbbarcelona.org/biobb/workflows](https://mmb.irbbarcelona.org/biobb/workflows) or in the [BioExcel GitHub](https://github.com/bioexcel/biobb_workflows) repository.

 ## Version